-(F, SP, OSU)
+(F, OSU)

-MOTR Equivalent: MOTR CHEM 150L - CHEMISTRY I WITH LAB
+MOTR Equivalent: MOTR CHEM 150L - CHEMISTRY I WITH LAR

-CH112 General Chemistry II
+CH112 General Chemistry II 5 credits

 A continuation of General Chemistry I. Topics to be studied include properties of solutions, acids and bases, kinetics, thermodynamics, equilibrium and electrochemistry.
 Lecture and laboratory.
 PREREQUISITE: CH110.
-(SP, SU, OSU)
+(SP, OSU)

-CH210 Organic Chemistry I
+CH210 Organic Chemistry I 5 credits

 First in a two course sequence covering the fundamental aspects of organic chemistry including nomenclature, chemical and physical properties, reactions, syntheses, and mechanisms for the major classes of organic compounds.
 Multistep syntheses and reaction mechanisms are emphasized.
 The laboratory component introduces the student to the techniques of modern and classical experimental organic chemistry with an emphasis placed on synthesis, purification, isolation, and characterization of organic compounds.
-(DD) PREQUISITE: CH112credits
+PREREQUISITE: CH112 (OSU)